 “Should You Work for Deferred Payment or Back End Points?”

-I heard a story of a screenwriter that was asked to do a rush job, write an entire screenplay in two week over Christmas vacation.
-He really didn’t want to do it but the agent said he could get him paid and get him back end points.
-The screenwriter took the gig, the producer love the script and the movie went on to gross $500,000,000 world wide.
+I heard a story of a screenwriter that was asked to do a rush job, write an entire screenplay in two weeks over Christmas vacation.
+He really didn’t want to do it but the agent said he could get him paid and get him back endpoints.
+The screenwriter took the gig, the producer loved the script and the movie went on to gross $500,000,000 worldwide.
 He took home over $20 million.
 Not bad.

 So yes there is a time to make that deal but alas there are times you should never work for deferred.
 Take a listen to when to and when not to work for deferred payments or back endpoints.

 Alex Ferrari 0:00